VIDEO: Three workers identified as victims of Fernie ammonia leak - BC Local News

 READ MORE: City of Fernie declares local state of emergency after fatal ammonia leak

+The arena was closed Tuesday for repairs to the refrigeration service, according to a statement from the city.

-The ammonia leak occurred at about 11:30 a.m. on Tuesday.
+Reports of the ammonia leak came in at about 11:30 a.m.
 Firefighters arrived at the arena to find one person who was taken to hospital after receiving CPR.
 Two others were discovered shortly after, and the area was evacuated.

 A Hazmat team from Calgary remains on scene, where the ice rink has been secured but the leak has not.
 The evacuation order is in effect until further notice.